SolarDrew/freiburg-2017-02/README.md

 To participate in the workshop, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.

+### Git

+Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on github.com.
+You will need a supported web browser (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

+#### Windows

+Download the Git for Windows installer.
+Run the installer and follow the steps below:
+1. Click on "Next".
+1. Click on "Next".
+1. Click on "Next".
+1. Click on "Next".
+1. Click on "Next".
+1. Select "Use Git from the Windows Command Prompt" and click on "Next".
+If you forgot to do this programs that you need for the workshop will not work properly.
+If this happens rerun the installer and select the appropriate option.
+1. Click on "Next".
+Keep "Checkout Windows-style, commit Unix-style line endings" selected.
+1. Select "Use Windows' default console window" and click on "Next".
+1. Click on "Next".
+1. Click on "Finish".

+This will provide you with both Git and Bash in the Git Bash program.

+#### Mac OS X

+For OS X 10.9 and higher, install Git for Mac by downloading and running the most recent "mavericks" installer from [this list](http://sourceforge.net/projects/git-osx-installer/files/).
+After installing Git, there will not be anything in your /Applications folder, as Git is a command line program.
+For older versions of OS X (10.5-10.8) use the most recent available installer labelled "snow-leopard" [available here](http://sourceforge.net/projects/git-osx-installer/files/).

+#### Linux

+If Git is not already available on your machine you can try to install it via your distro's package manager.
+For Debian/Ubuntu run sudo apt-get install git and for Fedora run sudo yum install git.

 ### Python

 Python is a popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend Anaconda, an all-in-one installer.